kawgh1/project-mgmt-app-paging-and-sorting/README.md

 To view my live production site please visit: https://timelines-project-mgmt-app.herokuapp.com

+#### Note: Due to site visitors repeatedly deleting data, update and delete functionality has been disabled.

 #### Things I added:
 - the Manager entity class and implementation to be more realistic to project management organizations.